Updated September 7, 2022.

 Your Readers Are People—Speak to Them!

-Your readers are property owners that are looking for assistance with their properties.
+Your target audience are property owners that are looking for assistance with their properties.
 Why do property owners look for property management companies?

 Speak to your reader in your CTA by addressing how your company will help with their needs.
 Tell them that following up will save them the headache of botched background checks and middle of the night service calls.
 If your property management company offers eviction services, be sure to stress that point.